Spain2394/yolo_seedling/README.md

 ### Hardware Benchmarks
 __Which is the best model for each device ?__
-@TODO
-The following tests were performed during inference on the video 20 random videos from the dataset [here]()
+The following tests were performed during inference on the video ~20s videos from the UGA 2020, and UGA 2018 testing set.

 #### Computer: Jetson Nano
 |model| FR (FPS)| POWER MAX.(W)|RAM (MB)|
 |:---:|:----:|:---:|:----:|